-The color of cast iron will be black to dark grey and should have a smooth shiny surface (if in good condition)
+The color of cast iron will be black to dark gray and should have a smooth shiny surface (if in good condition)

 Cast iron should be seasoned before its first use.
 Then with continued use the protective shiny Patina, a non-stick surface, will build up to protect the iron and your food.

 The old or new cast can have a surface that looks slightly off-color like orange, this could be a case light, or heavy, case of rust.

 This pot is cast-iron and perfectly normal.
 This surface can be rectified with the restoration and re-seasoning process.

 If the surface is shiny and uncharacteristically smooth it has a non-stick coating it will not be cast iron.

 The caveat to this is enameled cast iron.